Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-How well the community pantry can be used if used properly
+The local vegetable gardens that we found on our local walks in the community.

 Helpful Report

-What are three words that describe the activities in this kit? interactive, hands on, creative
+What are three words that describe the activities in this kit?
+Fun, simple, engaging

 How effective was the resource in fostering critical thinking about food waste issues?